Task Dispatching

 The max size of the task queue is estimated dynamically using the total number of nodes of the network:

-Where NN is the number of nodes in the network, and α\alpha is a fixed multiplier that will be set as the network parameter.
+Where $$N$$ is the number of nodes in the network, and $$\alpha$$ is a fixed multiplier that will be set as the network parameter.